 - High nitrogen rate (125% of what is normally used on that field)

-Four different nitrogen fertilizer sources (UAN, urea, anhydrous ammonia and 50/50 blend of ESN and urea), three different placements and two different varieties were grown across the five sites.
 All site data, including plant count, tissue testing and grain moisture measurements for all three treatments, as well as monthly daily temperatures and rainfall accumulations are available in MCGA’s 2024 Canola On-Farm Research Program Report.

 Results, outcomes and considerations

-The lead trial researcher noted that this trial also emphasized the importance of setting realistic yield goals for each field an then choosing an appropriate fertilizer rate accordingly, staying in canola’s 2.5 to 3.5 pounds of nitrogen per bushel of target yield for Manitoba.
+The lead trial researcher noted that this trial also emphasized the importance of setting realistic yield goals for each field and then choosing an appropriate fertilizer rate accordingly, staying in canola’s 2.5 to 3.5 pounds of nitrogen per bushel of target yield for Manitoba.
 Implementing 4R Nutrient Stewardship Practices of using the Right place, Right time and Right place when applying the Right rate will also help maximize efficiency.

 When considering all the three years (2022-2024) of data from this nitrogen rate trial, the majority (94%) of sites have reported no significant increase in grain yield with a 25% increase in nitrogen rate (at 95% confidence).